-Ideal for writers who want to create their own experience, this residency offers private live/work spaces in the Villa QQ Hotel on Lake Chalapa, located about 45 minutes from Guadalajara.
+Ideal for writers who want to create their own experience, this residency offers private live/work spaces in the Garden of Dreams Boutique Hotel in Ajijic, Jalisco on Lake Chapala, located about 30 minutes from the Guadalajara airport.
 Rather than a formal application, writers make their own reservations for their preferred space and time.
-Residents have access to a swimming pool and hot tub, botanical gardens, and an on-site restaurant.
+Residents have access to a solar-heated swimming pool, the tranquil garden, and daily continental breakfast.
 Costs vary depending on duration of stay, which can range from 2 weeks to 4 months.

 Residencies of two weeks to three months are offered year-round in the historic town of Messejana.
 Residents are provided with private lodging and shared work space in one of three traditional Portuguese houses.
 The cost to attend this residency ranges from €650-800; transportation and meals are not included.

 ROOSTERGNN holds residencies in Madrid, Spain, and Havana, Cuba.
 Accommodations are provided, as well as work facilities, some meals, and a bilingual orientation coordinator.
 Fees vary from €950-€1200 for ten nights.

 In 2022 and 2023, Wide Open Writing will host retreats in Isla Holbox, Mexico; Tuscany, Italy; and Whitehead Island, Maine.
 Group size varies between 8-14 writers.
 Retreat fees vary, but payment plans are available.